 Karen Speaker, MS - Bio Sketch

-Karen Speaker is a computer support technician for the Center for Rural Health (CRH) at the Center for Rural Health at the University of North Dakota (UND) School of Medicine & Health Sciences (SMHS) in Grand Forks.
+Karen Speaker is a computer support technician for the Center for Rural Health (CRH) at the Center for Rural Health at the University of North Dakota (UND) School of Medicine & Health Sciences in Grand Forks.

 In her position, Karen provides computer support for staff at the CRH, installing licensed software on computers and maintaining the software inventory, as well as setting up and ordering new computer systems.
 Karen also serves as the CRH records coordinator and software coordinator, maps drives for network servers and printers, and manages the departmental listserv.